-Services that are covered for you What you must pay when you get these services • Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-Authorization is not required.
+What you must pay when Services that are covered for you you get these services "Welcome to Medicare" preventive visit There is no coinsurance, The plan covers the one-time "Welcome to Medicare" copayment, or deductible preventive visit.
+The visit includes a review of your health, as for the "Welcome to well as education and counseling about the preventive services Medicare" preventive visit. you need (including certain screenings and shots), and referrals for other care if needed.
+Authorization is not Important: We cover the "Welcome to Medicare" preventive required. visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.